kexin-yang/kexin-yang.github.io/_pages/about.md

 Prof. [Vincent Aleven](https://hcii.cmu.edu/people/vincent-aleven)  and [Ken Holstein](https://kenholstein.myportfolio.com/) (CMU HCII) have shown me how devoted and passionate people can be in their work.
 Doing research with them is like an adventure.
 I led my first research project (on teacher-guided crowdsourcing) which had transforming influence on me.
 I felt so inspired, motivated and well-supported working with them, and learned so much more than I can imagine.

-As for my current advisors Prof. [Edith Law](http://edithlaw.ca/) and Prof. [Elizabeth Nilsen](https://uwaterloo.ca/psychology/people-profiles/elizabeth-nilsen), I especially appreciate their trust and support to us and dedication to the work.
+As for my current advisors Prof. [Edith Law](http://edithlaw.ca/) and Prof. [Elizabeth Nilsen](https://uwaterloo.ca/psychology/people-profiles/elizabeth-nilsen), I appreciate them introducing me to this interesting topic of teachable agent and educational robot, their trust and support to us and dedication to their work.